The One Maintenance Task That Most Golf Cart Owners Get Wrong

 A battery hydrometer measures the specific gravity of the electrolyte — the density of the sulfuric acid solution relative to water.
 Since the acid concentration changes with the battery’s state of charge (higher concentration = more charged), specific gravity is a direct measure of the battery’s charge state and a useful indicator of cell health.

 Fully charged flooded lead-acid golf cart cells should measure 1.265-1.280 specific gravity (at 77°F / 25°C reference temperature).
-A fully discharged cell measures approximately 1.120-1.150.
-Most cells in a healthy, fully charged pack will read within 0.010-0.015 of each other — tight uniformity indicates balanced cell health.
+A fully discharged cell measures approximately 1.120-1.150 V. Most cells in a healthy, fully charged pack will read within 0.010-0.015 of each other—tight uniformity indicates balanced cell health.

-What the hydrometer reveals that a voltmeter does not: a cell with a specific gravity reading significantly lower than others after a full charge — say, 1.215 when others read 1.265 — indicates that this cell is not accepting charge normally.
+What the hydrometer reveals that a voltmeter does not: a cell with a specific gravity reading significantly lower than others after a full charge—say, 1.215 when others read 1.265—indicates that this cell is not accepting charge normally.
 This could be severe sulfation on the plates, internal plate damage, or a slight internal short.
-The specific gravity variation between cells is the earliest indicator of a developing problem, appearing months before the problem becomes visible as voltage drop or performance loss.
+The specific gravity variation between cells is the earliest indicator of a developing problem, appearing months before the problem becomes visible as a voltage drop or performance loss.

 Seasonal Adjustments: Hot Weather, Cold Weather, and Storage